chisumo2016/-laravel-advance-/Syllabus.md

                 The artisan console is a wondeerful tool to generate boilerplate for our project

         50:24 Ep07 - Seed and Factories | Laravel API Server
+                        php artisan make:seeder UserSeedeer
+                        php artisan db:seed
+                        php artisan migrate:fresh --seed

+                Goes in the Seeder class of each class Disable Check of FK
+                 DB::statement('SET FOREIGN_KEY_CHECKS= 0');
+                 DB::table('users')->truncate();
+                ---------CODE-----

+                  Unable Check of FK
+                 DB::statement('SET FOREIGN_KEY_CHECKS= 1');

+           Create a folder Called Traits -> seeders Folder -> Class ->TruncateTable.php Call the truncateTable Trait inside the UserSeeder.php use TruncateTable;

+          Create a folder Called Traits -> seeders Folder -> Class -> DisableForeignKeys.php
+          Call the DisableForeignKeys Trait inside the UserSeeder.php use DisableForeignKeys;

+         Override our title
+                Post::factory(3)->create();
+                Post::factory(3)->state(['title' => 'untitled'])->create();

+                 php artisan db:seed

+        Or we can create this state in PostFactory class public  function  untitled()
+                    {
+                        return $this->state(['title' => 'untitled']);
+                    }
+          use it inside the PostSeeder,call the untitled method Post::factory(3)->state(['title' => 'untitled'])->create();
+                Post::factory(3)->untitled()->create();

+        Seeding is referred to populating the datbase with dummy data Factory classes are used to generate fake models We put the main seeding logic in the classed called Seeder We cann use the db:seed Artisann command to trigger the seeders.

         1:04:03 Ep08 - All about models and relationships
+                Consider to factors
+                        Parent
+                        Child
+                Post has many Comments
+                        Child Comments has the FK

         1:17:19 Ep09 - Seeding relationships
         1:26:14 Ep10 - RESTful API Route Design and Laravel Routes 1:39:35 Ep11 - Controllers